 School of Arts

 - Performing Arts majors require an artistic review as part of the application process.
-We require students applying to these programs, as a Test Optional candidate, to select the Test Optional essay to satisfy the requirement.
+Students are able to upload this submission to the admission portal for additional review by the admission committee.

 Visual Media Arts

 - Multimedia presentation on a topic of interest to the film industry

 Media Arts Production

 - We encourage students to submit a portfolio related to their passion.
 Portfolio recommendation can be found on our Media Arts Production applications page